OSGConnect/connectbook/start/software/example-compilation.md

 [Introduction to Data Management on OSG Connect](https://support.opensciencegrid.org/support/solutions/articles/12000002985).

-To clean up and clear out space in your home directory, we recommend deleting the Samtools source code directory and the installation directory.
+To clean up and clear out space in your home directory, we recommend deleting the Samtools source code directory.

 ### Step 5.
 Use Samtools in our jobs

 Now that Samtools has been compiled we can submit jobs that use this software.
-For Samtools with CRAM we will also need to bring along a copy of XZ Utils (which includes the `liblzma` library) and ensure that our jobs have access to the `bzip2 1.0.6` module.
-Below is an example submit file for a job that will use Samtools with a CRAM file named `my-sample.bam` which is <100MB in size:
+Below is an example submit file for a job that will use Samtools with a BAM file named `my-sample.bam` which is <100MB in size:

 	#samtools.sub
 	log = samtools.$(Cluster).log